-In July 2012, a young lady Ms. Cynthia Osukogu was killed in a hotel in Festac town Lagos by a group of men who checked her in as business associate. ??Vanguard, 2012).
+In July 2012, a young lady Ms. Cynthia Osukogu was killed in a hotel in Festac town Lagos by a group of men who checked her in as business associate.
+(Vanguard, 2012).

-In 2013, a South African Mr. Eric Dominic who visited Nigeria and lodged in a 3-star hotel in FCT, reported that hotels in Abuja do not have report on what happens in the hotel and there are lot of suspected movement in and out of the hotel. ??Nigerian Tribune, 2012).
+In 2013, a South African Mr. Eric Dominic who visited Nigeria and lodged in a 3-star hotel in FCT, reported that hotels in Abuja do not have report on what happens in the hotel and there are lot of suspected movement in and out of the hotel.
+(Nigerian Tribune, 2012).

 Due to recent terrorism rate in Nigeria, there is a loss in business patronage and poor performance in hotels.
-The patronage of business in Abuja has declined by 50% as a result of terrorism attack in Abuja metropolis.
-53 ??Premium times, 2013).
+The patronage of business in Abuja has declined 2014